Generative multi-scale modeling via spatial autoregressive transport maps: Conclusions

 \section{Conclusions}

-We have proposed a Bayesian approach for learning non-Gaussian, high-dimensional distributions of multi-fidelity spatial fields based on a relatively small number of training samples.
-We do so via transport maps, whose components are modeled using autoregressive Gaussian processes, which have a spatially informed parametrization that only requires a small number of hyperparameters to be fitted.
-The autoregressive nature of our map allows us to naturally learn the conditional distributions of higher fidelities given lower fidelities, which, for example, enables cheap sampling of (otherwise costly) high-fidelity fields given only (relatively cheap) low-fidelity observations.
+We have proposed a Bayesian approach for learning non-Gaussian, high-dimensional distributions of multi-scale spatial fields based on a relatively small number of training samples.
+We do so via transport maps, whose components are modeled using autoregressive Gaussian processes, which have a spatially informed parametrization that only requires a small number of parameters to be fitted.
+The autoregressive nature of our map allows us to naturally learn the conditional distributions of higher resolution given lower resolution, which, for example, enables cheap sampling of (otherwise costly) high-resolution fields given only (relatively cheap) low-resolution observations.
 Our Bayesian approach probabilistically regularizes the model, resulting in sparse maps that are scalable in high dimensions.
 The method can be fitted quickly and was highly accurate in our numerical comparisons, outperforming all considered competing methods.
-It is therefore a promising approach for many spatial multi-fidelity emulation tasks, especially when low-fidelity models are much cheaper to run than their high-fidelity counterparts.
-Potentially, deep models such as the VAE could outperform the MF BTM method in data-rich regimes, where much more training samples are available than in the settings considered here.
+It is therefore a promising approach for many spatial multi-scale surrogate tasks, especially when low-scale models are much cheaper to run than their high-scale counterparts.
+Potentially, deep models such as the VAE could outperform the MS BTM method in data-rich regimes, where much more training samples are available than in the settings considered here.

-For future work, it is straightforward to combine the proposed multi-fidelity approach with existing spatio-temporal (Lei and Katzfuss, in prep.) and multiple-process \citep{Wiemann2023BayesianFields} extensions of the single-fidelity BTM method, which rely on dimension-expanded input spaces.
-We can also relax the conditional Gaussianity assumption to allow more flexible maps (Brachem, Katzfuss, Wiemann, in prep.) or consider parametric shrinkage for scenarios where we have only one or very few training samples \citep{chakraborty2024}.
-Possible applications include multi-fidelity climate model emulation (especially the GCM-RCM paradigm presented in Section \ref{sec:climate}), RCM parameter calibration given GCM outputs, or attribution of regional climate-change-related extremes.
+For future work, it is straightforward to combine the proposed multi-scale approach with existing spatio-temporal \citep{lei2026scalable} and multiple-process \citep{Wiemann2023BayesianFields} extensions of the single-scale BTM method, which rely on dimension-expanded input spaces.
+We can also model the marginal distributions more flexibly \citep{Brachem2026}, consider parametric shrinkage for scenarios where we have only one or very few training samples \citep{chakraborty2024}, encode explicit physical constraints between resolutions (such as conservation of mass or energy), or extend the MS-BTM from a Markovian chain of dependence between resolutions to a sparse directed acyclic graph over diverse sources of information.
+Possible applications include multi-scale climate model emulation (especially as surrogates for the GCM-RCM paradigm presented in Section \ref{sec:climate}), RCM parameter calibration given GCM outputs, or attribution of regional climate-change-related extremes.